byllyfish/finsy/docs/finsy_tutorial/tutorial_0.md

 Poetry is a useful tool for managing Python projects.

-Visual Studio Code (VSCode) is an IDE that includes support for Python.
+Visual Studio Code (VSCode) is an IDE that supports Python.

 ## ◉ Create the Python Project